i-love-flamingo/pugtemplate/Readme.md

 template -[tokenizer]-> tokens -[parser]-> AST -[compiler]-> JavaScript -[runtime]-> HTML
 ```

-To integrate this with Flamingo we save the AST (Abstract syntax tree) in a json representation.
+To integrate this with Flamingo we save the AST (abstract syntax tree) in a json representation.
 pug_template will use a parser to build an internal in-memory tree of the concrete building
 blocks, and then use a render to transform these blocks into actual go template with HTML.